NaughtCrab/dccp/README.md

 # DCCP proctocol
 To evaluate MP-DCCP protocol in two path network.
-Before the file transimission, net.py is used create two host with two channels.
+Before the file transimission, net.py is used create two host with two channels. \n
--i: define the bandwidth of the first channel
+-i: define the bandwidth of the first channel \n
 -o: define the bandwidth of the second channel
 ## Create the network
     sudo python net.py -i 8 -o 2